adilcjr/git-conn-api/README.md

 # git-conn-api
 ## Git Connector API

-API to manage Git Repositories from git-conn-app
+An API to manage Git Repositories from git-conn-app.
+This code exposes a simple CRUD API to manage searched repositories from GitHub.

+API was built with NodeJs and MySQL Database.
+Some repositories information will be saved like:

+Repository name, description, stars, watchers, link and main language.